Newburyport Clipper City Rail Trail, MA

 3★ Clipper City Rail Trail 3.5 mi ea way, easy, gain 70ft

-The Clipper City Rail Trail comprises two halves, separated by pedestrian areas and parking lots around the harbor.
-The western half is just over a mile long and perhaps the most pleasant and convenient of the two routes – connecting the Newburyport rail passenger station with the waterfront via a long green parkway cut into the townscape.
+Though the Clipper City Rail Trail officially became a full circuit in 2025 with the addition of a bike lane and protected road crossings along Parker Street, the route still feels like two distinct halves.
+The Western half of the trail is just over a mile long and connects the Newburyport rail passenger station with the waterfront along a long, green parkway that cuts into the townscape.
 The route is popular with pedestrians and cyclists alike, particularly as footbridges and underbridges separate trail users from most road crossings.

 A scenic view of a coastal area with a walkway running parallel to the shore.
 On the right, there is a row of houses facing the water, and on the left, there is a body of water with land visible in the distance.
 The sky is clear with few clouds.
 In the foreground, two individuals are walking on the pathway, one wearing white and the other in dark clothing.
 There are benches along the path for people to sit and enjoy the view.